 Vitamin B12 injections help combat B12 deficiency and can have various benefits.
 Benefits include increased energy levels, weight loss, increased hair growth or prevention of hair loss, and improved sleep in those with deficiencies.

 Yes, in the United States ALL injectable medications and vitamins must be prescribed by law.

 While pain tolerance varies from person to person, there is a chance you may experience some discomfort or pain, especially around the vitamin B12 injection site.
 The key is to relax, breathe deeply, eat healthily, and to be well-hydrated.

 Side effects are rare.
 There are a few mild side effects that you may experience with the B12 shots, including minor pain, bruising or redness at the B12 injection site, mild diarrhea, itching, or swelling.
 While these symptoms are usually nothing to worry about, if they persist or worsen, you are advised to contact your health care professional.

 If you are considering using B12 injections it is essential that you only purchase purchase through a safe and reliable source.
 Verify that you need a prescription.
 If they do not require a prescription then they are not a safe and reliable source.
-In certain circumstances, depending on your state laws, some doctors may approve you without a telehealth phone or video consultation.
-This is done at the doctors discretion and is based on information your medical intake form and due to the low risk of B12 injections.

 While we strive to always provide accurate, current, and safe advice in all of our articles and guides, it’s important to stress that they are no substitute for medical advice from a doctor or healthcare provider.
 You should always consult a practicing professional who can diagnose your specific case.
 The content we’ve included in this guide is merely meant to be informational and does not constitute medical advice.